༻༺❁༻༺

 4.]
 And now, she was left wondering if her night of tragedy had come to an end or if there was more to come.

-In a mere span of a day, her world was turned completely upside down.
-While she may have predicted something regarding her crush, the rest of the events felt utterly unbelievable and unimaginable.
 Her existence took a sharp turn from joy to sorrow, as if she were plummeting into a void where everything seemed to go awry.
-She felt helpless, questioning why she always had to make sacrifices.
-Why did it have to be this way?
+She felt helpless, questioning why it had to be this way?

 She couldn’t see his face, nor could she gauge his height as he bent down, resting his hands on his knees, inhaling deeply.
 It felt as if he was stealing her breath away, leaving her lungs feeling empty.
 She was captivated by him, unable to blink or look away.

 His messy hair fell over his forehead, and with his sleeves rolled up to his elbows, she could see his veins hands.
-She was so mesmerized by him that she momentarily forgot she was alone in the dark, empty park.
+She was so mesmerized by him that she momentarily forgot she was alone in the park.

 She stood frozen in place, her gaze locked onto him without a hint of movement.
+Don't know what she was thinking and trying to find out about him.

 As his breath steadied, his cold and seductive voice reverberated through the stillness, "I know I'm handsome and perfect, but..."